Packing for a Snow/Ski Trip

-Hat – We wore helments for skiing (most people did), so the hat had to be snug (like a beanie style).
-This way the helment could easily fit over it.
+Hat – We wore helmets for skiing (most people did), so the hat had to be snug (like a beanie style).
+This way the helmet could easily fit over it.

 Gaitor (pronounced “gator”) - This will keep your neck warm.
 You can pull it up over your chin, cheeks, and mouth if needed.

 Bathing suits – Yes, you need this if the property where you are staying has a hot tub or heated pool.